 These are guidelines only.
 They do not create any right or expectation on behalf of the offender.
 Matrix time frames refer to imprisonment only.

 Refer to the categorization of offenses.
-Capital offenses are not considered within the context of the sentencing guidelines.
+Sentencing Guidelines do not apply to sentences of death.
+Guidelines in effect at the time of original sentencing are to be used.